kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 #### Slice a pipeline

-When you created your project with `kedro new`, one of the files generated was `src/<project_name>/pipeline_registry.py` which constructs the `__default__` pipeline from every pipeline in the project, so you do not need to manually instruct Kedro to run each pipeline.
+When you created your project with `kedro new`, one of the files generated was `src/<project_name>/pipeline_registry.py` which constructs a `__default__` pipeline that includes every pipeline in the project.
+You do not need to manually instruct Kedro to run each pipeline.

 However, there may be occasions when you want to run just part of the default pipeline.
 For example, you could skip `data_processing` execution and run only the `data_science` pipeline to tune the hyperparameters of the price prediction model.